AIR Educators Start Here

 VEX AIR Drone with a highlight on the back area.
 An arrow points into the back zone with a battery on the other side of the arrow.
 A Callout on the battery shows that the "up" label is facing towards the top of the image and is the closest to the end being inserted into the drone.

-Before each flight, students need to be sure the drone and VEX AIR Drone Controller are charged, paired, and ready for flight.
+Before each flight, students need to be sure the drone and controller are charged, paired, and ready for flight.
 Follow the steps in this article to learn more about preparing the drone and controller for the first flight.

 Prioritize Flight Safety